Welcome to Shepherd's Spring

 • Christian Summer Camps

-We invite you to join us here to enjoy all that Shepherd's Spring has to offer, as well as welcome your donation in any amount that will ensure Shepherd's Spring continues to be a unique place where people of all ages can experience life peacefully, simply, and together.
+We invite you to join us here to enjoy all that Shepherd's Spring has to offer, as well as welcome your donation in any amount that will ensure Shepherd's Spring continues to be a unique place where people of all ages can experience nature and life peacefully, simply, together.

 As an indication of our commitment to excellence in camping, Shepherd's Spring is accredited by the American Camp Association.
 To learn more about why this matters, visit the American Camp Association website.